caelum/vraptor-environment/README.markdown

 # installing

-Vraptor-environment.jar can be downloaded from maven's repository, or configured in any compatible tool:
+vraptor-environment.jar can be downloaded from maven's repository, or configured in any compatible tool (check the newest version at http://search.maven.org/):

 		<dependency>
 			<groupId>br.com.caelum.vraptor</groupId>
 			<artifactId>vraptor-environment</artifactId>
-			<version>1.0.0</version>
+			<version>1.1.4</version>
 			<scope>compile</scope>
 		</dependency>